krisalyssa/craigcottingham.github.io/source/blog/2012-09-20-cigar-ne-cigar.html.md

 ## A simple filesystem-backed app

-We start with a bare-bones Rails application, using Ruby 1.9.3-p194 and Rails 3.2.8 on Mac OS X 10.8.[^fn1] There&rsquo;s only one model, City, with a single attribute named `name`.
+We start with a bare-bones Rails application, using Ruby 1.9.3-p194 and Rails 3.2.8 on Mac OS X 10.8. [^1] There's only one model, City, with a single attribute named `name`.

 ```shell